lmarcelli/minieuso_cpu/docs/installation.rst

 * configures the network for use with the Zynq board
 * sets up autologin to the root user on boot
 * restarts the shell

+**NB: this script should only be run once, when first setting up the CPU, if you need to clone the git repository again, see the Update section of these docs**

 6. Check the time on the CPU is sensible (it resets if the battery is disconnected) using ``date``

 * if the time is incorrect, use, for example::